 After sanding the outer edges, I was ready to put the pieces together.
 I didn't want nails on the outside of the frame, so I glued the corners first.
 Not having any clamps small enough, I used rubber bands to press the glued corners together.
 I also had to cut a piece of carboard to fit in the dadoed groove and keep the frames aligned.

-After it set up a bit, I hammered joint fasteners into the corners from the back.
+I let it set up a bit and then hammered joint fasteners into the corners from the back.
 I only mention this so no one else will try this, at least not by yourself.
 The first one went in easily, even though they were really a bit too big.
 But hammering it in made the other 3 joints split apart.
 I reglued them and nailed them on the spot, but there is a noticeable gap in each joint.

 After the glue dried, I turned it over, filled the gaps with wood filler, and sanded it down.
 Then, and this is the reason I was looking for a flat picture frame, I used a stack of stencils glued together and lightweight drywall compound, and made a Gesso design in the corners.
 If I had grandchildren, I think it would be cute to put their names on the frame, but I think my daughters will be happy with leaves.